ECRomaneli/githubscraper/README.md

 1. Since no scraping tools can be used, scraping tools were created from the beginning in a completely generic way without linking to the solution;
 2. A structure was created to hold the data of the scraped site;
 3. In-depth search was used to search all files in the pre-created structure using recursion;
-4. The information is cached via Singleton into RAM memory;
+4. The information is cached with Singleton into RAM memory;
-5. The information was grouped and made available via DTO only as necessary.
+5. The information was grouped and made available with an DTO only with the necessary.

+## Docker

+To run the web application from the docker container, run:

+    docker run -it -p 80:8080 magicred7/trustly_challenge

+Redirect port `8080` of the container to the port of your choice.

 ## Author